Berkeley-CS195/sp23/content/about.md

 Essays
 ------

-You will write three short essays (500-1000 words) that contain your original thoughts about issues from the class.
-You can choose from the prompts we provide or choose your own essay topic subject to approval by the course instructors.
+You will write three short essays (500-1000 words) of varying format in relation to issues discussed in class.
 Essays will be announced on the website, in class, and on Piazza.

 Essays are peer reviewed, which means you will review nine essays and have each